kosl/ihipp-examples/docs/week1.md

 Compile and run the codes.
 Are the results as you expected?
 Also run the code(s) with the number of processors equal to 128.
 What is the result?

-### 1.17 Quiz: Intro to MPI
+### Quiz: Intro to MPI

 This quiz tests your knowledge of the basic principles and programming/execution model of MPI.

-1. What is Message Passing Interface (MPI) in principle?
+#### Question 1

-( ) a language for message passing
+What is Message Passing Interface (MPI) in principle?

-( ) a library for message passing
+* a language for message passing

-(x) a specification a library for message passing
+* a library for message passing

-Correct.
-MPI is in principle a standard or specification for message passing libraries.
+* a specification a library for message passing

-2. What statements about point to point communication and collective communication in MPI are correct? (multiple choice answer)
+#### Question 2

-[x] in point to point communication only two processors take part
+What statements about point to point communication and collective communication in MPI are correct? (multiple choice answer)

-[ ] in point to point communication many processors can take part
+* in point to point communication only two processors take part

-[ ] collective communication can be from one to one, one to many, many to one, or many to many processors
+* in point to point communication many processors can take part

-[x] collective communication can be from one to many, many to one, or many to many processors
+* collective communication can be from one to one, one to many, many to one, or many to many processors

-Correct.
+* collective communication can be from one to many, many to one, or many to many processors

-3. In a blocking MPI routine the call returns only after completion of operations.
+#### Question 3

-(x) True
+In a blocking MPI routine the call returns only after completion of operations.

-( ) False
+* True

-Correct.
-In blocking routines the call returns only after the data is sent out from user buffer to the system buffer in case of `MPI_Send` (or received by the user buffer from the system buffer in case of `MPI_Recv`).
+* False

-4. What is the difference between `MPI_Bcast` and `MPI_Scatter` routines?
+#### Question 4

-( ) `MPI_Scatter` sends the same piece of data to all processes, `MPI_Bcast` sends chunks of data to different processes
+What is the difference between `MPI_Bcast` and `MPI_Scatter` routines?

-(x) `MPI_Bcast` sends the same piece of data to all processes, `MPI_Scatter` sends chunks of data to different processes
+* `MPI_Scatter` sends the same piece of data to all processes, `MPI_Bcast` sends chunks of data to different processes

-( ) There is no difference, the result of both routines is the same
+* `MPI_Bcast` sends the same piece of data to all processes, `MPI_Scatter` sends chunks of data to different processes

-Correct.
+* There is no difference, the result of both routines is the same

-5. What is the correct syntax to run an MPI program `prg` with (on) 4 processes (processors)?
+#### Question 5

-( ) `./prg -np 4`
+What is the correct syntax to run an MPI program `prg` with (on) 4 processes (processors)?

-(x) `mpirun -np 4 ./prg`
+* `./prg -np 4`

-( ) `OMP_NUM_THREADS=4 mpirun ./prg`
+* `mpirun -np 4 ./prg`

-( ) `OMP_NUM_THREADS=4 ./prg`
+* `OMP_NUM_THREADS=4 mpirun ./prg`

-Correct.
-MPI programs are typically run with the `mpirun` command followed by the flag `-np` to specify the number of processes (processors).
+* `OMP_NUM_THREADS=4 ./prg`

 ## Accelerators overview

-### 1.18 Graphics accelerators
+### Graphics accelerators

 Graphics accelerators or graphics processing units (GPUs) are devices with many highly parallel processing units (also called streaming multiprocessors) and very high bandwidth memory.
 With these two characteristics, they differ from classic processors (CPUs).
 Apart from their originally intended use, i.e., for intensive 3D graphical rendering (graphics applications), another use is for GPGPU (General Purpose GPU) computing (scientific and engineering applications).